KerosuoLab/Shapemetrics/README.md

     sub_cluster_pruned(i).cells_of_interest = id_group;
 end
 ```
-Now, we create the final sub label which has the labels of the cells we are interested, but this time the labels are from the original label matrix.
-This way the spatial location of sub label cells are correct:
+Now, create the final sub label, which has the labels of your cells of interest, but this time the labels are from the original label matrix.
+This way the spatial locations of sub label cells are correct:
 ```
 Label_sub = 0*Final_Label;